athulpg007/AMAT/README.md

 See [AMAT documentation](https://amat.readthedocs.io) for more details.

-Please note the public release version has some limitations in certain functionalities such as interplanetary trajectory selection, due to data sharing policies involved.
+Please note the public release version has a minimal working interplanetary dataset to run some of the example Jupyter notebooks because of data sharing policies of external collaborators.

 ## Capabilities